Virtual meetings present obstacles, opportunities

 He also co-edited Insight, Haldane High School’s student literary magazine.
 Despite the pandemic, the students managed to still publish last summer a 2020 edition filled with stories, poems and paintings.

-It is that kind of resiliency that the clubs are very likely, once the pandemic is over, to bounce back.
+It is with that kind of resiliency that the clubs are very likely, once the pandemic is over, to bounce back.